Heinz Lange: Group commander

+On 7 January 1944, Lange was transferred and briefly commanded I. Gruppe of JG 54, stepping in for Hauptmann Walter Nowotny who was on home leave and then transferred.
+Command of the Gruppe was officially handed to Hauptmann Horst Ademeit on 4 February.

-On 9 May 1944, Lange succeeded Major Hans-Ekkehard Bob as Gruppenkommandeur (group commander) of IV.
+On 9 May, Lange succeeded Major Hans-Ekkehard Bob as Gruppenkommandeur (group commander) of IV.
 Gruppe of JG 51.
 Command of his former 3.
 Staffel was then officially passed on to Wever.
 At the time, IV.
 Gruppe of JG 51 was based at Lysiatychi.
 On 22 June, Soviet forces launched Operation Bagration, the strategic offensive operation against Army Group Centre.
 In consequence, IV.
 Gruppe was moved to Mogilev that day and to an airfield named Bayary located 92 km northeast of Minsk and 13 km east of Barysaw.
 On 28 August, IV.
 Gruppe moved to Modlin Airfield located approximately 35 km northwest of Warsaw.
 Here, the Gruppe predominately flew combat missions to the area north and northeast of Warsaw.
 Lange was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 18 November for 70 aerial victories.
 He received the award together with fellow IV.
-Gruppepilot Oberfeldwebel Heinz Marquardt who had been credited with 89 aerial victories at the time.
+Gruppe pilot Oberfeldwebel Heinz Marquardt who had been credited with 89 aerial victories at the time.

 Wing commander and end of war

 On 2 April 1945, he was appointed Geschwaderkommodore (wing commander) of fighter wing JG 51.
 He succeeded Major Fritz Losigkeit who took command of Jagdgeschwader 77 (JG 77—77th Fighter Wing).
 Command of IV.
 Gruppe of JG 51 was then passed to Oberleutnant Günther Josten.

-Shortly after the end of the war the British wanted to evaluate the performance of the German Focke Wulf Fw 190 D-13/R11 "Yellow 10" (Werknummer 836017—factory number) which had been assigned to the Geschwaderkommodore of Jagdgeschwader 26, Major Franz Götz.
+Shortly after the end of the war the British wanted to evaluate the performance of the German Focke-Wulf Fw 190 D-13/R11 "Yellow 10" (Werknummer 836017—factory number) which had been assigned to the Geschwaderkommodore of Jagdgeschwader 26, Major Franz Götz.
 At Flensburg, the British Disarmament Wing wanted to compare the fighter's performance against a Hawker Tempest.
 Squadron Leader Evans approached Lange and asked him to fly a mock combat against one of their pilots.
 Lange accepted, even though he had only ten flights in a D-9.
 The mock dogfight was conducted at an altitude of 3,000 m, with only enough fuel for the flight and no ammunition.
 The machines proved evenly matched.
 Lange assessed that the outcome of such a contest greatly depended on the skills of the individual pilot.
 At the time Lange was not aware that he was not flying a D-13, but rather a D-9.
 "Yellow 10" was further subjected to mock combat when on 25 June 1945 Josten was asked to fly a comparison flight against another Tempest.
 This very rare Fw 190 D-13/R11 is now on display at the Flying Heritage & Combat Armor Museum in Everett, Washington, which recently had its Junkers Jumo 213 engine made operable once more.
 However, it will not be flown again.